 The .22 pellet doesn’t travel as fast as the .177, but it hits hard.
-So when you want an air rifle for small game hunting go for the Best 22 caliber Air Rifle for Hunting.
-But with so many air rifle models available, selecting the best 22 air rifle for hunting is easier said than done.
+So when you want an air rifle for small game or pest control, go for the best 22 caliber air rifles.
+But with so many air rifle models available, selecting the best is easier said than done.

 There are several things that you should consider when shopping for a .22 air rifle.
 These include but are not limited to accuracy, comfort, features, and price.